Recommended Global Environmental Sciences Webinars & Conferences

 Track 2: Waste management Techniques

 Waste management techniques are useful to minimize or reduce the waste in environment and these will helpful to keep the environment clean.
-Commonly used waste management techniques are Ocean Dumping, Sanitary Landfill, Incineration, Recycling, and Composting etc. waste management techniques involves Mechanical and biological waste treatment, Mechanical sorting of wastes, Resource recovery from waste, Methods of Waste Disposal, Recovery and Recycling.
-All these techniques are useful to minimize the waste in the environment however these are also have some advantages and disadvantages.
+Commonly used waste management techniques are Ocean Dumping, Sanitary Landfill, Incineration, Recycling, and Composting etc. waste management techniques involve Mechanical and biological waste treatment, Mechanical sorting of wastes, Resource recovery from waste, Methods of Waste Disposal, Recovery and Recycling.
+All these techniques are useful to minimize the waste in the environment however these are also having some advantages and disadvantages.
 Recycling is the best waste management technique among all these and the advantage of recycling is key to providing a liviable environment for the future.

 USA: Northeast Resource Recovery Association; National Recycling Coalition; Solid Waste Association of North America (SWANNA); Southeast Recycling Development Council; Recycling Coalition of Utah; Agency of Natural Resources; Virginia Recycling Association; Washington State Recycling Association; West Virginia Recyclers Association; Recycling Coalition of West Virginia; Associated Recyclers of Wisconsin; Wyoming Solid Waste and Recycling Association